-I did a ton of research about treating an abscess with essential oils.
+I did a ton of research about getting rid of an abscess with essential oils.
 I determined that I needed to apply an essential oil compress.
 The compress was a mix of lavender and chamomile to soothe the inflammation along with thyme essential oil and tea tree oil to help break of the infection.
 I had all of these oils but they were not doing what they were supposed to do.
 I realized that I needed to purchase oils from one brand and one brand only.
 This mixing and matching wasn’t working.

 My abscess was at the point of raging out of control.
 So I went ahead and did a quick essential oil test using my bottle of Thyme EO from Plant Therapy, a new-to-me brand at the time.
 It was the first time I had used this brand period.
 I took a deep breath and slathered the area in Thyme oil.
 10 seconds later and I about called the fire department to put the fire on my tail out.
 Holy goodness!
 That oil was STRONG!
 I stupidly used the same amount I had been using from my other essential oil brand without bothering to test it for potency.
 Well, lesson learned.
 The Plant Therapy brand of oils are crazy potent.
 Which honestly makes them even more affordable because you do not have to use as much as some of the other brands.
 Win!